alfasoftware/puppet-nuodb/README.md

 * [Java 8 or higher](http://doc.nuodb.com/Latest/Content/System-Requirements.htm) - This module will by default use ``puppetlabs/java`` module to install Java it is requested not manage Java.
 * Disable [Transparent Hugepages](http://doc.nuodb.com/Latest/Content/Note-About-%20Using-Transparent-Huge-Pages.htm) (THP) on Linux - This module will by default use ``alexharvey/disable_transparent_hugepage module`` to install Java it is requested not manage THP.
-* A location to download the binary package from (.deb/.rpm depending on your platform), as there's no public download site for NuoDB.

 ## Usage

 ### Installation using minimal parameters

 This module can install and configure NuoDB with a minimal set of parameters.
-As there's no public download site for NuoDB, you must provide a ``package_download_url`` from where the required binary distribution of NuoDB can be downloaded.

-In addition to the download URL, it is highly recommened that you at least set your own ``domainPassword`` to make sure your database does not use the default password povided by this module.
+It is highly recommened that you at least set your own ``domainPassword`` to make sure your database does not use the default password (``ch@ngeMe``) povided by this module.

 #### Using Hiera